Best Apple Watch Sport Bands – Straps

 I’m not going to delve too much into my opinions on the aesthetics as that’s a personal call, first, let’s start off with the official Apple Watch bands that are suitable for sport.

 Disclaimer: This content is not paid for by any of the companies mentioned but if you buy from the links here then I get a (tiny!) commission.
 Some of these straps are given free, some I bought, some need returning.

 I’ll keep this brief.

 Make sure the strap length is right for your wrist.
-For some of the own-brand, single-piece Apple straps, this is critical to get right (don’t buy a LOOP in any case)
+For some of the own-brand, single-piece LOOP Apple straps, this is critical to get right (don’t buy a LOOP in any case)

 Next, make sure that the bit that connects to the watch is the right size for your watch case 42|44mm for newer watches or 38|40mm for AW3 watches, some straps fit more than one size of case.

 Finally, phew, make sure that the watch-end of your new strap will match the colour of your Apple Watch case, for some of these replacement straps the end cannot be seen but for others, you could end up with an aluminium connector next to your charcoal AW6 case…which might look silly.

 Apple Own Brand – best Apple Watch Sport Loop

 This is a tightly woven boucle fabric that is very slightly elasticated.
 The tiny loops add a degree of cushioning to your skin and are made of synthetic Nylon.
 It’s a one-piece strap and the width is adjusted as it loops back on itself and a series of velcro-like ovals hold the strap in place against the boucle loops.